Take The First Step Now

 Prepare for Inpatient Rehab

-Getting ready for an inpatient program helps you mentally prepare for the road ahead; it keeps you calm and controls your nerves.
-Below are a few things you can do to help prepare you for rehab and have a positive experience while at it:
+Getting ready for an inpatient program helps you prepare for what’s ahead.
+It keeps you calm and eases your nerves.
+Here are a few things you can do to get ready for rehab and have a positive experience:

 Pack